Leadership

 Lucas Hicks

-Lucas Hicks is vice president of the John F. Kennedy (CVN 79) New Construction Aircraft Carrier Program at Newport News Shipbuilding, a division of HII, located in Newport News, Virginia.
-Named to this position in 2017, he is responsible for all aspects of CVN 79 construction, delivery and post-delivery programs.
+Lucas Hicks is vice president of Operations at Newport News Shipbuilding, a division of HII, located in Newport News, Virginia.
+Named to this position in 2025, he is responsible for centralizing the critical skills and processes associated with nuclear shipbuilding, which includes trades, construction management and shop manufacturing.

 Hicks, a fourth generation shipbuilder, began his career with the shipyard in 1991 as a pipe engineer in the Submarine Engineering Division.
-Since then, he has held numerous leadership positions in the Sealift Conversion Program and In-Service Aircraft Carrier Program as well as the New Construction Aircraft Carrier Division where he was responsible for construction and integration of USS Gerald R. Ford’s (CVN 78) machinery systems and components.
-Hicks served as NNS’ director of Facilities and Real Estate and was responsible for overseeing multiple large scale capital initiatives, as well as sustaining and maintaining the core facility and assets across the company’s more than 550-acre campus.
-In 2017, he was promoted to vice president of the John F. Kennedy (CVN 79) Aircraft Carrier Program.
+Since then, he has held numerous leadership positions in the Sealift Conversion Program and In-Service Aircraft Carrier Program, as well as the Aircraft Carrier New Construction Division where he was responsible for construction and integration of Gerald R. Ford’s (CVN 78) machinery systems and components.
+Hicks served as NNS’ director of Facilities and Real Estate and was responsible for overseeing multiple large-scale capital initiatives, as well as sustaining and maintaining the core facility and assets across the company’s more than 550-acre campus.
+Prior to his current role, he served as vice president of New Construction Aircraft Carrier Programs and vice president of John F. Kennedy (CVN 79) Aircraft Carrier Construction.

 Logo For Menu